 Under CTAS, the COPS Office offers funding through Purpose Area #1: Public Safety and Community Policing.
 Purpose Area #1 is designed to expand the implementation of community policing and meet the most serious needs of law enforcement in Tribal Nations through a broadened comprehensive program.
-The funding can be used to hire or re-hire full-time career law enforcement officers and village public safety officers as well as procure basic equipment and training to assist in the initiation or enhancement of Tribal community policing efforts.
+The funding can be used to hire or re-hire full-time career law enforcement officers, and village public safety officers as well as procure basic equipment, technology and training to assist in the initiation or enhancement of Tribal community policing efforts.
 Purpose Area #1 hiring grants are for a 60-month implementation period.
-If your tribe is awarded a hiring grant, it will receive funding to cover the entry-level salary and benefits of full-time awarded officer positions incurred during the 60 months following the grant award start date, unless an extension for additional time is granted.
+If your tribe is awarded a hiring grant, it will receive funding to cover the entry-level salary and approved benefits of full-time awarded officer positions incurred during the 60 months following the grant award start date, unless an extension for additional time is granted.
 Purpose Area #1 equipment and training grants are for a 36 month implementation period.
 If your tribe is awarded an equipment and training grant, it will receive funding to cover the one-time purchases for allowable costs incurred during the 36 months following the grant award start date, unless an extension for additional time is granted.
+If awarded civilian full time methamphetamine and or anti-opioid coordinator positions, these positions fall under the 36 month implementation period (three years).